sndrs/colocate-loader/README.md

 </script>
 ```

-Blocks can also be processed by webpack loaders though, as if they were individual files:
+However, blocks can also be processed by webpack loaders, as if they were individual files:

 ```js
 // webpack.config.js